GoogleChrome/web.dev/src/site/content/en/learn/css/lists/index.md

 } %}

 {% Aside %}
-This property is a bit limited in controlling the position, size, etc. of the bullets, so we recommend using the [background](https://developer.mozilla.org/en-US/docs/Web/CSS/background) family of properties for a more customizable approach.
+This property is a bit limited in controlling the position, size, etc. of the bullets, so we recommend using the [`::marker`](#::marker-pseudo) property for a more customizable approach.

-You can do this by removing the bullet, adding padding to the list item, then using background properties to customize the bullet, control size and position and more.

-{% Codepen {
-  user: 'web-dot-dev',
-  id: 'NWgxaPr',
-  tab: 'css,result'
-} %}
 {% endAside %}

 ### `list-style-type`